dhenryopen/FRC-2016/Robolog/server/README.md

 4. Download and install the CKAN source code package
 5. Configure CKAN-related directories and configuration files and the CKAN repository
 6. Test your installation
-7. Clone the Robolog repository to access the client scripts and sample data
+7. Clone the Robolog github repository to access the client scripts and sample data
 8. Create your Team's "robolog.cfg" file with the appropriate parameter settings
-9. Load a sample telemetry log file and verify that it's visible in the CKAN portal and accessible via its URL
+9. Load a sample telemetry file and verify that it's both visible in the CKAN portal and accessible via its URL

 ## Prerequisities

 This guide summarizes the [Install CKAN from Source](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html) documentation on the CKAN website.
-Consult this guide for complete information.
+Consult that site for complete information.

 The following setup is recommended for a basic evaluation: